gichurejoy/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my portfolio"
 ---

-I'm glad you are here.
-I plan to talk about ...
+My full names
+where l studied
+what skills l possess in software developing how to connect with me some of my work